R4IDSR/covidmonitor/README.md

 as binary workbooks (**xlsb**) will throw an error and must be re-saved as **xlsx**.

-**n.b** some countries (e.g. TCD) have saved their date variables in excel using the 1904 date system (i.e. date origin is 1st January 1904 rather than 1900), this needs to be restructured manually in the excel file otherwise the *R* function will produce dates that are off by four years.
-See [here](https://docs.microsoft.com/en-us/office/troubleshoot/excel/1900-and-1904-date-system) for details.
+**n.b** some countries (e.g. TCD and SEN) have saved their date variables in excel using the 1904 date system (i.e. date origin is 1st January 1904 rather than 1900), this needs to be restructured manually in the excel file otherwise the *R* function will produce dates that are off by four years.
+See [here](https://docs.microsoft.com/en-us/office/troubleshoot/excel/1900-and-1904-date-system) for details. **Lines 484-486** can be uncommented in **linelist\_clean.R** raw code to crudely deal with this issue but it is recommened to fix the issue manually and not use this quick fix.

 ### Dictionaries